apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

-The output stream returned from a call of `FileSystem.append(path, buffersize, progress)` within a filesystem `FS`, can be modelled as a stream whose `buffer` is intialized to that of the original file:
+The output stream returned from a call of `FileSystem.append(path, buffersize, progress)` within a filesystem `FS`, can be modelled as a stream whose `buffer` is initialized to that of the original file:

 ```python